What is in this leaflet

 Taking too much FAVIC may affect your kidneys.
 In people who already have kidney problems it may, rarely, lead to kidney failure if their dose is not correctly lowered.

-Tell any other doctors, dentists and pharmacists who are treating you that you are taking FAVIC.
+Tell any other doctor, dentist or pharmacist who treats you that you are taking this medicine.

 Do not take it to treat any other conditions unless your doctor tells you to.